Updated May 21, 2019 | Originally published July 30, 2018

 Canada Learning Bond (CLB)

-The Canada Learning Bond offers a $500 RESP contribution to children from low-income families, plus an additional $100 every year until age 15, up to a maximum of $2,000.
+Third, the Canada Learning Bond offers a $500 RESP contribution to children from low-income families, plus an additional $100 every year until age 15, up to a maximum of $2,000.

 With a 2015 participation rate of 38%, that means 179,019 eligible children in B.C. are not currently benefitting from the program.
 That translates to $90 million in unclaimed Canada Learning Bond grants in 2015 and a projected $358 million over the eligible children’s lifetime.